phylum-dev/cli/docs/lockfile_generation.md

 analyze -t go go.mod`)

-Second, without explicitly specifying dependency files, manifest files will only be used if there is no corresponding lockfile in the same directory or any parent directory.
+Second, without explicitly specifying dependency files, manifest files will only be used if there is no corresponding lockfile.
 For example, a single `Cargo.lock` file at the root of the repository will be used instead of looking at any `Cargo.toml` files anywhere in the repository.
 To avoid this, run `phylum init` and specify all files that you want analyzed.

 ## Lockifests